ChrisWhealy/DistributedSystemNotes/Lecture 03.md

 If such an upper limit could be placed on communication performance, then using timeouts to reason about communication failure would be a reasonable approach.

 Networks that make such timing guarantees are known as "synchronous networks" (E.G a network in which we know that message transmission will take no more than `N` units of time).
-In general however, synchronous networks require the existence of a stable circuit between sender and receiver &mdash; which is exactly what does not exist in either public switched telephone neworks ([PSTNs](https://en.wikipedia.org/wiki/Public_switched_telephone_network)) or the internet.
+In general however, synchronous networks require the existence of a stable circuit between sender and receiver &mdash; which is exactly what does not exist in either public switched telephone networks ([PSTNs](https://en.wikipedia.org/wiki/Public_switched_telephone_network)) or the internet.

 The internet is an asynchronous network (I.E. a network having no central point of control and in which there is no upper bound on message transmission time)